Theatre Education Program Description

 Applicants must have a Bachelor's degree and a strong desire to obtain a Master of

 Arts degree in Theatre Education.
-Applicants should have two years experience teaching
+Applicants should have two years of experience teaching

 with creating curriculum and daily lesson plans.
 A teaching certificate is recommended